martinthomson/vrs/draft-thomson-elegy-vrs.md

 H(H(secret))` is hashing twice.  `H^n = H(H^{n-1}(secret))` is hashing `n`
 times.

-How many times the secret is hashed depends on the facilitators judgment of the need to find substitutes.
+How many times the secret is hashed depends on the facilitator's judgment of the need to find substitutes.
 Hashing many more times than is expected to be necessary will ensure that substitutes can be produced immediately.

 The facilitator publishes `H^n(secret)` and `n` prior to any randomness being available.

-Once randomness is available the first iteration of the selection process uses `H^{n-1}(secret)`, or the preimage of the original published value.
-In the `i`-th iteration of the section process they use `H^{n-i}(secret)`, or the preimage of the last published value.
+Once randomness is available, the first iteration of the selection process uses `H^{n-1}(secret)`, or the preimage of the original published value.
+In the `i`-th iteration of the selection process, they use `H^{n-i}(secret)`, or the preimage of the last published value.
 At each iteration of the process, the facilitator publishes the one-time code they use.